Soprano Jessica Robinson recently graduated from the Royal Welsh College of Music and Drama with a first class Honours Degree.

-As an oratorio and concert soloist, she regularly appears in concerts all over the UK as guest artist with many renowned male voice choirs such as Treorchy, South Wales and the London Welsh Male Voice Choir.
-Internationally, Jessica has performed in New York, China and Italy.
-A personal highlight for Jessica was performing to the Welsh rugby team at the Welsh Assembly during a champagne reception celebrating their success in the 6 Nations Championship.
-She has also sang with the CBSO in a performance of Vaughan Williams’ Serenade to Music for Radio 3, and performed the soprano solos of Handel’s Messiah at the Wales Millennium Centre.
+As an oratorio and concert soloist, Jessica has performed in venues such as the Wales Millennium Stadium, The National Museum of Wales, Dorking Halls and The Dora Stoutzker Hall.
+She regularly appears in concerts all over the UK as guest artist with many of Wales’ most renowned Male Voice Choirs such as Blaenavon, Bridgend, South Wales and the London Welsh Male Voice choir.
+A personal highlight for Jessica was being asked to perform to the Welsh rugby team at the Welsh Assembly during the champagne reception celebrating their success in the Six Nations Championship and also alongside Paul Potts in a Charity concert for the Philippines disaster.

-Jessica is an artist on the prestigious Live Music Now scheme, is a Musicians’ Company Yeoman and also performs regularly as an artist with Music in Hospitals.
+Jessica is an artist on the prestigious Live Music Now scheme and also performs regularly as an artist with Music in Hospitals.

 Jessica performed in China in March as part of a Welsh Government Scheme; she toured around the country introducing Welsh music.
 Then toured with the Harry Ensemble as their soprano soloist around New York in May.
 In September 2014, Jessica will continue her studies at the RWCMD on the Opera Course and is generously supported by a Musicians’ Company Award, The Tillet Trust, The Colin Keer Trust, The Elizabeth Evans trust and The Ryan Davies Memorial Fund and The Arts Council of Wales.